Tenzkie10/AES256-Web-Encryption-Tool/README.md

 With an easy-to-follow setup guide and a clean interface, the app is great for learning, testing, or experimenting with AES encryption in a web environment.
 Whether you're just getting started or looking to understand how encryption works behind the scenes, this tool provides a straightforward and hands-on experience.

+## Cloning the Web-App
+1. Open VSCode
+2. Open a specific folder to save
+3. Open Terminal or ctrl + shift + `
+4. Copy this and run - git clone https://github.com/Tenzkie10/AES256-Web-Encryption-Tool.git

 ## Tutorial for running the Web-App
 1. Open your terminal in VSCode